xiix0/scam/README.md

-You can rent this space for only $5 a week.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.